 - Etsy: You can find interesting crafty vintages here

 - ThredUp: Although not primarily vintage, you can still find many great refurbished or vintage options here.
-I also love ThredUp for my everyday clothing and accessories.
+I also love ThredUp for my everyday clothing and accessory needs.

 When going vintage, you can find great pieces at your local thrift stores as well.